 What accounts for this level of seller's remorse?

-The primary reason is lack of preparation on the part of the business owner.
-Preparing your exit plan is similar to building a home or even how you built your business.
+The primary reason is the lack of preparation on the part of the business owner.
+Preparing your exit plan is like building a home or even how you built your business.
 Each piece of the process needs to be in place for maximum performance.
 This can generally take 3-12 months or possibly more to develop.

-There are key tasks that need to be completed during this critical phase, including determining what the ultimate exit will be.
+Key tasks need to be completed during this critical phase, including determining what the ultimate exit will be.
 Many options are available to the owner, including a sale to an outside party, including a partial sale (majority/minority), Employee Stock Ownership Plan (ESOP), or transitioning the business to a family member.

 Have questions?
 You should.
 Our experienced Exit Planning Advisors are always available for a no-cost and confidential consultation.